Chinese Shar-Pei

 What were Shar-Peis bred for?

-Shar-Peis are traditionally believed to have been bred for hunting, herding and protecting livestock.
+Shar-Peis are believed to have been bred for hunting, herding and protecting livestock.
 Some people believe they even once guarded royalty!
 Unfortunately, they were also once used as fighting dogs, but now they are primarily companions, and they thrive with the families they love.

 What are the most common Shar-Pei mixes?